‘They did not receive justice today’: Families stunned, angered, disgusted by jury's decision to spare life of Parkland gunman

 Addressing those who do not support the death penalty, Montalto said: “Trade places with me.
 You’ll change your mind.”

-Much of the punishment phase of the trial included details of the challenges the gunman faced growing up, which may have influenced the jury’s decision to decline the death penalty.
+Much of the punishment phase of the trial included defense testimony that illustrated mental and emotional challenges the gunman faced growing up, which may have influenced the jury’s decision to decline the death penalty.

+Montalto, president of Stand With Parkland, which advocates for school safety and victims, said the defense succeeded in getting the jurors to misplace their sympathy.

+“What happened today is the county, the jury, forgot what a victim is,” he said.

-Debbi Hixon, wife of Marjory Stoneman Douglas athletic director and coach Chris Hixon, killed while confronting the gunman, disagreed with that argument.
+Debbi Hixon, wife of Stoneman Douglas athletic director and coach Chris Hixon, killed while confronting the gunman, agreed.

 “I have a son with special needs.
 I have a son that checked a lot of those boxes that the shooter did as well,” she said.
 “My son’s not a murderer.
 My son is the sweetest person you could ever meet.”